On this page we'll be discussing the grammar of Iemy. If you have

 which contains six verbs and one pronoun.
 It

-just part of the infinitive of "to go" (in English it can be hard to be
+the infinitive of "to go" (in English it can be hard to be sure).

-considered a gerund (which is a noun) rather than a present participle
+gerund (which is a noun) rather than a present participle (which is a

-(which is a verb).
-However, I'm chronically confused about
+verb).
+However, I'm chronically confused about gerunds and

-gerunds and participles, so I'm not sure, and I'm going to simply claim
+participles, so I'm not sure, and I'm going to simply claim it's a

-it's a verb.
-(In English the gerund and present participle look
+verb.
+(In English the gerund and present participle look identical

-probably knew the difference quite well but he never bothered to write
+difference quite well but he never bothered to write anything about

-anything about gerunds in Iemy, so we're left largely to our own
+gerunds in Iemy, so we're left largely to our own devices, feeble though

 A case where "cooking" is clearly a participle might be: